swaptacular/swpt_debtors/swpt-uri-scheme.rst

 This document specifies a new ``swpt`` `URI scheme`_.

-`Swaptacular`_ uses the ``swpt`` URI scheme to refer either to a concrete Swaptacular currency, or to a concrete account with a given debtor (currency).
+`Swaptacular`_ uses the ``swpt`` URI scheme to refer either to a concrete Swaptacular debtor (currency), or to a concrete account with a given debtor (currency).
 For example:

-* ``swpt:1234`` refers to the Swaptacular currency with debtor ID 1234.
+* ``swpt:1234`` refers to the Swaptacular debtor with debtor ID 1234.

 * ``swpt:1234/example-account`` refers to the account
   "example-account" with debtor 1234.